bhuwanpp/backend-assignment-7/README.md

-# Backend Assignment-6
+# Backend Assignment-7

 # Introduction

-Creating the basic CRUD Todo app API using authentication with Node.js and Express.
+Creating the basic CRUD Todo app API using authentication with Node.js, Express and Knex.

 ## Table of Contents